wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

     * Technical data like IP and MAC addresses
     * Login credentials like secret keys and passwords
     * Financial data like bank card numbers
-    * Medical data like license or health service numbers (for different countries)
+    * Medical data like medical license number
     * Personally identifiable information (PII) like full name, passport number or SSN

 * Date and time when parameter information was last updated